 Airbnb gives you the opportunity to rent an entire home or even a room in a shared space and pay by the night, rather than per person.
 This usually works out a lot cheaper for large groups.

-Having your own space (possibly even full-stocked kitchen, living room, etc) also provides you with a lot more freedom to relax, enjoy each-others’ company and of course cater for yourself.
+Having your own space (possibly even a fully-stocked kitchen, living room, etc) also provides you with a lot more freedom to relax, enjoy each other’s company, and of course cater for yourself.